QuixThe2nd/Stretchyfile/README.md

 ```

 ## Usage

 Using Stretchyfile is super simple.
 Clone this repo, or copy `stretchy.py` to your machine.

 If stretchy.py is in your Caddy directory, simply run:

 ```
 python3 stretchy.py
 ```

 Otherwise, you can specify your path name:

 ```
 python3 stretchy.py /etc/caddy/Stretchyfile
 ```

+## Troubleshooting

+I have extensively tested this for my use-cases, but it is impossible for me to have caught every edge case.
+If your Stretchyfile isn't being transpiled properly, you can add a `-V` argument to the end to see what the transpiler is doing step-by-step to hopefully troubleshoot your issue.